Urobitz/Contact-Finder-Cpp/README.md

 # Contact-Finder-Cpp
-This is a simple C++ that recreates a classic contact finder book using sqlite3 and the database capabilities it has.
+This is a simple C++ program that simulates a contact finder book by using sqlite3 and database capabilities.
+The program allows for adding, deleting and searching different contacts.